Popenada/hsa-platform-simulation/ai-usage.md

 ## How I Validated the Final Implementation

 I used Vitest integration tests that fire concurrent requests against a real running dev server (not mocked) to confirm the balance-safety guarantee.
+I also implemented a quick unit tests for qualified expenses matching categories of Pharmacy/Hospital and unallowed categories Restaurant/Electronics.
 I also manually walked through each UI flow in the browser after every feature was implemented, to confirm it behaved as intended and stayed within the project's scope.